 Ottawa Knee Rules:

-- Tenderness at the head of the fibula (small bone on outside of knee)
+Tenderness at the head of the fibula (small bone on the outside of the knee)

 Acute Knee Injuries: Tears or Dislocations